-The conditions supporting our findings collectively limited FLETC's ability to ensure that critical financial and operational data were maintained in such a manner as to ensure their confidentiality, integrity, and availability.
-In addition, certain of these deficiencies at FLETC adversely impacted the internal controls over DHS' financial reporting and its operation and we consider them to collectively contribute to a Department-wide material weakness regarding IT controls and financial system functionality for DHS, under standards established by the American Institute of Certified Public Accountants and the U.S. GAO.
+The conditions supporting our findings collectively limited NPPD's ability to ensure that critical financial and operational data were maintained in such a manner to ensure their confidentiality, integrity, and availability.
+In addition, certain of these deficiencies at NPPD adversely impacted the internal controls over DHS' financial reporting and its operation and we consider them to collectively contribute to a Department-wide material weakness regarding IT controls and financial system functionality for DHS, under standards established by the American Institute of Certified Public Accountants and the U.S. GAO.

-Of the four IT Notices of Findings and Recommendations (NFR) issued during FY 2016 testing at FLETC, two were repeat findings, either wholly or in part from the prior year, and two were new findings.
-The four IT NFRs issued represent deficiencies and observations related to two of the five FISCAM GITC categories.
+Of the five IT Notices of Findings and Recommendations (NFR) issued during our FY 2016 testing at NPPD, one was a repeat finding, either wholly or in part from the prior year, and four were new findings.
+The five IT NFRs issued represent deficiencies and observations related to two of the five FISCAM GITC categories.

 The majority of the deficiencies that our audit identified were related to noncompliance with financial system controls.
-According to DHS Sensitive Systems Policy Directive 4300A, Information Technology Security Program; National Institute of Standards and Technology guidance; and FLETC policies; financial system controls lacked proper documentation, were not fully designed and implemented, were inadequately detailed, and were inconsistently implemented.
-The most significant weaknesses from a financial statement audit perspective included insufficient controls regarding audit logs and database passwords.
+According to DHS Sensitive Systems Policy Directive 4300A, Information Technology Security Program, National Institute of Standards and Technology guidance, and NPPD policies, financial system controls lacked proper documentation, were not fully designed and implemented, were inadequately detailed, and were inconsistently implemented.
+The most significant weaknesses from a financial statement audit perspective included the lack of account management policies.